Maine Court Records

 - Childcare

-- Entertainment costs such as access to electronic gadgets
+- Entertainment costs, such as access to electronic gadgets

-- Transportation, travel or vacations
+- Transportation, travel, or vacations

 - Extracurricular activities

-What is the Average Child Support Payment in Maine?
+What Is The Average Child Support Payment in Maine?

 Pursuant to state child support laws, parents are supposed to provide child support to the extent of their ability.
-This implies that child support payments are awarded based on the parents’ incomes; therefore, child support payments vary by case.
-The courts determine their incomes by asking the parents to fill out a Child Support Affidavit (FM–050), which must be signed before the clerk of court or an attorney, and the parents then exchange their copies.
-With the information provided in these documents, the state laws allow parents to make child support agreements based on their terms.
+This implies that child support payments are typically awarded based on the parents’ incomes; therefore, child support payments vary by case.
+The courts determine their incomes by asking the parents to fill out a Child Support Affidavit (FM–050), which should be signed before the clerk of court or an attorney, and the parents then exchange their copies.
+With the information in these documents, state laws generally allow parents to make child support agreements based on their terms.
 Afterward, the court judge reviews it to ensure that the agreed amount serves the child’s best interest.

 - Parents’ combined incomes